AlejandroMova/Jetson/README.md

 ## Cross-camera person tracking

-The pipeline generates a 512-dimensional **appearance embedding** (OSNet-x0.25 ONNX) for every detected person.
+The pipeline generates a 512-dimensional **appearance embedding** (OSNet-x1.0 ONNX) for every detected person, extracted **directly from the OSNet SGIE** (gie-id=3) via DeepStream tensor metadata — no Python worker, no crop copy.
 This vector captures clothing/silhouette, not face — it works without `face_recognition` enabled.

 **How it works:**

-1. Person detected → `person_entry` emission deferred until embedding is ready (up to ~1 s / 30 frames)
+1. Person detected → `person_entry` emission deferred until the SGIE embedding is ready (same frame as detection; up to ~1 s / 30 frames as a safety fallback if the bbox never clears the SGIE's min size, 96×192 px)
-2. AppearanceWorker processes the crop in a background thread → 512-dim L2-normalized vector
+2. `ReIdManager.match_or_create()` matches the vector against the local DB (cosine similarity ≥ 0.85, `SIMILARITY_THRESHOLD` — calibrated 2026-07-08 against real client crops) and returns a `global_id`
-3. `ReIdManager` matches the vector against the local DB (cosine similarity ≥ 0.60) and returns a `global_id`
+3. **Retry before creating a new identity:** a track's very first embedding no longer decides its fate permanently.
+A brand-new `global_id` is only seeded once the view is confidently full-body (`ratio ≥ FULL_BODY_MIN_RATIO=2.2`) or the ~1 s deadline is reached — an ambiguous view (e.g. bent over, only torso visible) that doesn't match anything just waits for a better frame on the same track instead of committing early.
+Bboxes below `PARTIAL_BODY_MIN_RATIO=1.3` (only legs/feet visible) are skipped entirely, no match attempt at all.
 4. `person_entry` event is sent with `global_id` and `entry_type: "new"` | `"return"`, or `person_channel_change` if same person moved cameras within 5 min
-5. If embedding never arrives before deadline, `person_entry` is sent with `global_id: null`
+5. If no embedding ever clears the SGIE's min-size threshold before the deadline, `person_entry` is sent with `global_id: null`

 **Event types emitted:**
 - `person_entry` (`entry_type: "new"`) — never seen before